Food Production by using Carbon Dioxide from the Waste Plants

 MD Kiteway Ltd

-Sheffield University project Harvesting the Sun Twice
+University of Sheffield project Harvesting the Sun Twice

 Agrivoltaic energy systems, however, can combine the delivery of solar electricity, crop production, and rainwater harvesting on the same land area.
 Instead of being mounted close to the ground like traditional solar power arrays, agrivoltaic systems are constructed several meters high, with gaps between the arrays, enabling crops to be grown underneath.